60-second summary

 As handy as you might be, it’s important not to change the locks yourself.
 An improperly installed lock could invalidate your insurance if you later need to claim for a break-in or burglary.

-Make sure you use a qualified locksmith.
-Ideally one that’s approved by the Master Locksmith’s Association (MLA).
-And check your home insurance policy carefully to make sure any new locks fitted meet your insurance provider’s requirements.
+You should also check your home insurance policy carefully to make sure that any new locks you have fitted will meet your insurance provider’s requirements.

 Leaving a spare set of keys in an obvious place around your property is an open invitation for burglars and could invalidate your home insurance.
 Yet so many of us do it, even though it’s a risk to home security.